-You are not required to book a room at the Hampton Inn, but that is where all of the events will be taking place.
+You are not required to book a room at the Best Western, but that is where all of the events will be taking place.
 If you do want to stay there, here is a link for a group rate room: Land Hermit Crab Group Rate Link New room group rate link at new venue, $50 cheaper!

 We are currently booking speakers and vendors for the event.
 If you are interested in speaking or vending at the event please contact us.

 We are currently full up on speaking time slots but still accepting applications for vendors:

 - Hermit Crab Breeding – Presenter: Mary Akers

 - Building a Vertical Crabitat – Presenter: Stacy Griffith

 - Involving Kids in the Proper Care of Hermit Crabs – Presenter: Kaitlyn Peplowski

 - Coenobia species identification – Presenter: Stacy Griffith

 - Hermit crab shells including baby sizes will be available for purchase from Ken Lipe

 - Food, Hermit Crab Common Species poster, Pop Socket, event t-shirt from The Crab Street Journal store will be available for purchase